-Alec has 12 years of experience working with children, adolescents, and families in many settings including education, coaching, spiritual development, and talk therapy.
-He has extensive experience working with a wide array of issues, including such areas as family relationships, divorce, navigating adolescence, addictions, emotional trauma, and couple’s counseling.
+Alec has over 15 years of experience working with children, adolescents, and families in many settings including education, coaching, spiritual development, and talk therapy.
+He has extensive experience working with a wide array of issues, including such areas as family relationships, grief, divorce, navigating adolescence, addictions, emotional trauma, and couple’s counseling.
 Alec is certified in Prepare-Enrich and uses this valuable tool when working with couples and in pre-marital counseling.

 Alec believes that the redemption and forgiveness that is offered through Christ’s death and resurrection is what provides hope for each of us.
-He views his role to be that of someone who journeys alongside his client while God speaks into their lives.
+He views his role to be that of someone who journeys alongside his clients while God speaks into their lives.